If You Burn In A Tanning Bed Can You Tan The Next Day?

 Mild Sunburn

-Mild sunburns appear as a light red burn on the skin, and it doesn’t necessarily cause any swelling or discomfort.
+Mild sunburns appear as light red burns on the skin and don’t necessarily cause swelling or discomfort.

-This type of sunburn will take around three days to heal, and with some proper care, it can turn into a light tan.
+This type of sunburn takes around three days to heal, and with proper care, it can turn into a light tan.

 Moderate Sunburn

-Moderate sunburns appear red on the skin, cause some swelling and discomfort, and are painful when touched.
-Your skin might also feel warm when you touch it.
+Moderate sunburns appear red on the skin, cause swelling and discomfort, and are painful to the touch.
+Your skin might also feel warm or hot when touched.

-A moderate sunburn will take around seven days to heal, but this is also dependent on your skin type and how you care for the sunburn.
+This level of sunburn usually takes around seven days to heal, though this depends on your skin type and how well you care for it during recovery.

 Severe Sunburn

 Severe sunburns are nothing to mess around with.
-They cause pain, and swelling, and can cause blisters to appear on the skin too, which can be an indication of second-degree burns.
+They cause pain and swelling and can cause blisters to appear on the skin, which can indicate second-degree burns.

 How To Heal A Tanning Bed Sunburn

 When your skin is burned from a tanning bed, you need to care for it properly.
-Properly caring for your skin can help it heal faster, prevent peeling, and hopefully, get it back to normal sooner.
+Proper skin care can help it heal faster, prevent peeling, and hopefully get back to normal sooner.

 Here are some of the best ways that you can care for your skin following a sunburn: